scottwillson/dawn-patrol/README.md

 * consider batching duplicate API requests
 * Default node env to dev?
 Seems to be undefined.
 * Add to CI
+* Echo Rails JSON response without parsing and reformatting it?